 It is the Company's intention to continue to meet with shareholders periodically to facilitate open two-way communication on the development of the Company.

 The Company reports formally to shareholders twice a year and results of Shareholder General Meetings are announced by the Company on the day of the relevant meeting.
 Additionally, Interim Management Statements and other current information on the Company provided through the Company's website pages assist in keeping shareholders informed.
 At Shareholder Meetings, the registrar monitors the voting of shareholders and proxy voting is taken into consideration when votes are cast at such meetings.

-Shareholders may contact the members of the Management Board at the registered office of the Company, which address can be found on page 65 of the Report and Accounts or on the Company's website at www.bb-gi.com.
+Shareholders may contact the members of the Management Board at the registered office of the Company's website at www.bb-gi.com.